Looking for a particular post or topic? Search here!

 Saturday, October 12, 2024

-The Life of a First-Year Architecture Student
+The Life of a Second-Year Architecture Student

-Sherilyn is back to her busy university routine, and it's been a whirlwind since she started her first year of architecture studies.
+Sherilyn is back to her busy university routine, and it's been a whirlwind since she started her second year of architecture studies.
 In less than a month, she’s already deep into back-to-back assignments, and this week has been particularly intense.
 Several all-nighters were pulled to meet deadlines, but Tuesday was a whole new level of commitment—or rather, sleep deprivation.

 That day, she sat at our dining table for almost 24 hours straight, working meticulously on a series of models made from rattan and hard cardboard.
 With her eyes fixed on her craft, her laptop played continuous streams of Josh Johnson’s standup comedy shows, giving her a much-needed distraction to get through the grueling hours.
 It was fascinating to watch how she balanced concentration on her work with the humor of Josh Johnson playing in the background.